 Dr Tyler explained that there had been some recent set-backs in the program: "HMS Daring has got PAAMS capability today.
 The process of generating what we would call full operating capability, trialled, verified and tested, is going to take . a couple of years longer to generate.
 You might have read reports recently about our final trials firing which was not successful.
 It is too early for us to come up with the diagnosis for that, but that has been a set back in terms of the generation of the full capability and we are working extremely hard with the other two partner nations in the company to resolve what the problems were with that firing."

-The Type 45 Destroyer provides a much greater capability compared to the Type 42 it is planned to replace, but has experienced considerable delays of over two years and cost increases of £1.5 billion because of over-optimism about what could be achieved, inappropriate commercial arrangements and poor project management in the early stages.
+The Type 45 Destroyer provides a much greater capability compared to the Type 42 it replaced, but experienced considerable delays of over two years and cost increases of £1.5 billion because of over-optimism about what could be achieved, inappropriate commercial arrangements and poor project management in the early stages.

 |Join the GlobalSecurity.org mailing list|